fatiando/meeting-notes/README.md

 during the Fatiando Community Calls.
 These notes are synced to this repository (see the `community-calls` folder).

+The calls are recorded and uploaded to our YouTube channel: https://www.youtube.com/FatiandoOrg

 The live notes are taken in HackMD: https://hackmd.io/@fatiando/community-calls-2020

 The notes themselves are placed in the public domain using license CC0 (see